Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Datasets

 \section{Datasets}

-A list of the real world datasets used is provided in Table \ref{tab:datasets}.
-A list of all synthetic datasets used is provided in Table \ref{tab:synthetic_data}.
+The list of the real-world datasets used is provided in Table \ref{tab:datasets}.
+The list of all synthetic datasets used is provided in Table \ref{tab:synthetic_data}.
 Some of the synthetic datasets are created using the sklearn library \citep{scikit-learn}.
+For further information on the data generation process we refer to the provided code on GitHub\footnote{\url{github link to be added}}.

+The case study on synthetic data is conducted using both clean and noisy data.
+For noise, each feature is assigned a normally distributed noise with a standard deviation of 3\% of the standard deviation of said feature.
+However, during the evaluation, we found that the results show no major difference between noisy and clean data.
+Thus, since noisy data corresponds more to the reality of measured data, only the noisy results are included in the article.